SciProgCentre/kmath/docs/templates/README-TEMPLATE.md

 ## Modules

-$modulesString
+$modules

 ## Multi-platform support

-KMath is developed as a multi-platform library, which means that most of interfaces are declared in the [common module](kmath-core/src/commonMain).
+KMath is developed as a multi-platform library, which means that most of the interfaces are declared in the [common module](/kmath-core/src/commonMain).
 Implementation is also done in the common module wherever possible.
 In some cases, features are delegated to platform-specific implementations even if they could be done in the common module for performance reasons.
 Currently, the JVM is the main focus of development, however Kotlin/Native and Kotlin/JS contributions are also welcome.

 ## Performance